-Looking for a camping experience without all of the prep and gear?
-Glamping offers the adventure and fresh air that you desire without having to set up a tent.
+Looking to put a family camping trip on the calendar for 2019 but not sure where to start?
+Glamping offers the adventure and fresh air that you desire with no tent required!
 Whether you sleep in a cabin, yurt, Airstream or a fully-outfitted safari tent, most of these California glamping spots include indoor plumbing, actual beds and even WiFi (for those who might not be ready to fully disconnect).
 You’ll come home relaxed and smelling of campfire—what more could you want?

 Mendocino Grove is a newcomer to the glamping scene and they know how to do it right.
 With 60 fully-outfitted tents with lavish beds, your family will not want to leave once you have arrived.
 Kids can spend the days enjoying the nearby hiking trails and on-site amenities like cornhole, bocce ball and other games.
 Campfires and gas barbecues make cooking easy.
 You can even rent cooking equipment so you don't have to lug your pans with you.
 Luxurious bathrooms and hot water stations make this a no-brainer for families.
 Relax on a hammock and enjoy the fresh air.
 At Mendocino Grove, it's R 'n R at its finest.
 Read all our Mendocino recs here.